 On Nov.
 10, 1775, an innkeeper (and former Quaker) named Samuel Nicholas was assigned by the Continental Congress to raise the first two battalions of Marines, so he did it at -- where else? -- Tun Tavern.
 Nicholas was given the rank of captain and appointed commandant of the new Continental Marines.
 Robert Mullan, son of Peggy (of Red Hot Beef Steak fame), was the official proprietor of Tun Tavern and was dubbed "Chief Marine Recruiter."

-Nicholas and Mullan recruited skilled marksmen to become the first Marines from a Conestoga wagon outside of the tavern.
-The first-ever company of Marines consisted of 100 Rhode Islanders.
+Nicholas and Mullan recruited skilled marksmen to become the first Marines from a Conestoga wagon outside of the tavern, and their first-ever company of Marines consisted of 100 Rhode Islanders.
 They, like the rest of the new Marine Corps, were posted aboard Continental Navy ships.

 Throughout the Revolutionary War, Philadelphia was a contested city.
-It was the second-largest port city in the British Empire (after London itself).
-As capital of the rebel country, it was the target of the British from early in the war.
-The British held the city until their defeat at Saratoga, New York.
+It was the second-largest port city in the British Empire (after London itself) and as capital of the rebel country, it was the target of the British from early in the war.
+The British held the city until their defeat at the Battle of Saratoga in New York.

 After France joined the war on the American side, Gen. William Howe resigned in Philadelphia in 1778, and his successor, Sir Henry Clinton, abandoned control of the city in favor of protecting the Eastern coast from a French attack.
 Tun Tavern stood the whole time, even as fighting raged in the streets.